wvanderp/notes/projects/Nerdy Tourism/nerdy-tourist-attractions-in-the-netherlands.md

 ## oude kerk

-this location from cod: mordern warfare is a must visit for gamers
+This location from cod: modern warfare is a must visit for gamers

 ## Conclusion: Embark on an Unforgettable Nerdy Adventure